 This term was coined by the company of the same name, and the trademarked term described the company’s process of dying film to create a color print from black-and-white originals, replacing the time-consuming hand-coloring method.
 Patented in 1916, filmmakers widely implemented the Technicolor process, characterized by highly saturated colors, up through the early 1950s.
 Famous films that used Technicolor include The Wizard of Oz (1939) and Singin’ in the Rain (1952).
 Starting in the late 1930s, the term bled into general usage with a new sense: vibrant, flamboyant, or lurid in color, meaning, or detail.
 The phrase technicolor yawn, a colorful slang expression describing the act of vomiting dating back to the 1960s, embodies a more grotesque extension of this term.

 When the term blockbuster entered English in the 1940s, it referred to aerial bombs containing high explosives used in large-scale demolitions as this sort of bomb could take out an entire block of buildings.
-By the late ’50s, speakers of English started applying the term blockbuster figuratively to nonexplosive items such as motion pictures and novels that achieved extraordinary success.
+Within a few short years, speakers of English were readily applying the term blockbuster to nonexplosive items such as motion pictures and novels that achieved extraordinary success.
 In the film world, blockbusters generally boast high budgets and large-scale productions paired with grandiose narratives.
-The now-defunct video rental chain Blockbuster first opened in the 1980s and helped further cement the figurative sense of blockbuster to high-grossing films in the minds of English speakers worldwide.
+The now-defunct video-rental chain Blockbuster first opened in the 1980s and helped further cement the figurative sense of blockbuster to high-grossing films in the minds of English speakers worldwide.